 He’s correct.
 It isn’t worth it.
 I’m sure we could each point to fighters we wish would have experienced a similar instance of serendipity on a plane, so it’s important that we celebrate when someone leaves on their own terms.

 It’s heart-breaking of course, especially to fans in the UK who have had Bisping as their brightest beacon over in America’s biggest promotion.

 However, the Lancashire native established a legacy that paves the way for British prosperity in the cage.
 Still, the only Englishman to win a UFC title, he leaves the door ajar for the likes of Darren Till, Tom Breese and Leon Edwards, amongst others.

 Michael Bisping first entered the UFC way back in 2006, as part of The Ultimate Fighter season 3, competing in the light heavyweight division.
 This came after two years of dominance on the national scene as a member of both the Cage Rage and Cage Warriors rosters, capturing both their 205 belts.
 A rambunctious youth, Michael frequently found himself engaging in brawls at school, so his Dad thought martial arts a good avenue for Bisping’s lively expression.
 He pursued this at an amateur level before settling into working-class life.

-In his mid-twenties, Michael, now with a young and growing family, was encouraged by a work colleague to strive for something greater in life.
+In his mid-twenties, Michael, now with a young and growing family, wasto strive for something greater in life.
 After some soul searching, Bisping informed his adviser that he intended to become a professional fighter.
 Naturally, he was less than impressed, but with the desire to provide a sturdier foundation for his children, Bisping embarked on his MMA journey in earnest.

 The American Dream